-This style of finance means that the lender owns the vehicle and that the vehicle is considered as hired until all of the loan, including the ‘option to purchase’ fee, has been fully repaid.
-After this has been paid the ownership of the vehicle will transfer from the lender, over to the purchaser.
+This style of finance means that the lender owns the vehicle and that is considered as hired until all of the loan, including the ‘option to purchase’ fee, has been fully repaid.
+After this has been paid the ownership of the vehicle will transfer from the lender, to the purchaser.

 Credit Sale Finance: